About

 Why

-The City of Torino thinks that Islamic finance is an effective tool to reach out to the Muslim community and integrate it , and that it can help attracting much needed investments to Torino from those countries where Islamic finance contributes to the economic development and creation of jobs.
+The City of Turin believes that Islamic finance is a useful tool for bringing the Islamic community closer and contributing to its integration and that it can be a platform for attracting investment to the territory from those countries where Islamic finance plays a decisive role in economic and employment development.

-TIEF 2017 is a good opportunity to meet some of the relevant stakeholders of Italian companies, financial services providers, entrepreneurs, legislators & regulators, researches, professionals, and academics.
+TIEF is an excellent opportunity to meet with some of Italy’s leading corporate leaders, financial service providers, entrepreneurs, legislators, regulators, researchers, practitioners and academics.

-All are invited to meet up with Islamic finance investors and key market players.
+All will be invited to engage with Islamic finance investors and key financial market players.

 Islamic Finance

-Islamic economics is mainly concerned about the distribution of wealth as a mean for achieving justice, equality, fairness, and economic equilibrium among the society.
+Islamic economics is based on the principle of wealth distribution to achieve justice, equality, fairness and economic balance within society.

-The most important principles of Islamic finance include a prohibition for Riba “Usury”, prohibition of Gharar “uncertainty/speculation”, prohibition of Maysir “Gambling” and prohibition on investment in Non- Halal that is equivalent to Haram ‘unethical’ businesses, products or services (such as alcohol, tobacco, pork, pornography, and weapons).
+The basic principles of Islamic finance include the prohibition of Riba (usury), the prohibition of Gharar (uncertainty/speculation), the prohibition of Maysir (gambling), and the prohibition of non-halal investments, i.e., the prohibition of Haram (unethical) activities, products, or services, such as alcohol, tobacco, pork, pornography, and weapons.

 Cosmetics